4.8out of 3,000+ reviews

 Yes, we did just verify that conventional loans are not backed by the federal government.
 But, as scholars of the 2008 financial crisis will know, many conventional loans are sold in packages to government-sponsored enterprises (GSEs), including Freddie Mac and Fannie Mae.
 Lenders do this because they also need to comply with limits on how much lending they can make.

 Though mortgage rules are complicated, what’s important for you to know is that conforming loans are below $510,401.
 Loans at or above this threshold are known as jumbo loans.
 Jumbo loans come with higher risk and higher interest rates.
-The higher risk and non-conformity makes it harder for the lender to sell the mortgage on the secondary market, to GSEs for example.
+The higher risk and non-conformity make it harder for the lender to sell the mortgage on the secondary market, to GSEs for example.

 If you’re buying in a major metropolitan area or another high-value area, be prepared to pay extra for your lending.